existenzquantor/causality/README.md

 ./causality ./examples/suzybilly1.pl throwsuzy:throwbilly throwbilly reason_temporal_empty
 ```

 ... we get the empty set, viz., *throwbilly* was performed for no reason.

 ### Example: Stealing Cake

-Suzy steals a cake.
+Causality depends on reasoning about an appropriate contrast.
+In the standard examples, the contrast is just the empty action.
+That is, an action causes some fact, if had the action not been performed, then the fact would not have obtained (or would have obtained later).
+The causality tool also allows for specifying contrasts different from the empty action.
+This way, more complex situations can be captured, such as the following: *Suzy steals a cake.
 She eats the cake.
-The cake causes pain.
+The cake causes pain.*

 #### Does Suzy have pain, because she *stole* the cake? - The answer is no.

+Here, the question is if stealing caused the pain (rather than the cake).
+Hence, we set as contrast the action of buying the cake (rather than stealing it).
+Of course, Suzy's pain will still obtain.
+Consequently, it is not the stealing that caused the pain.

 ```prolog
 % File: ex_cake_con1.pl